-Each data folder has a unique ID number that stays the same as long as the data folder exists, even if it is renamed or moved.
+Each data folder in the main thread's data hierarchy has a unique ID number that stays the same as long as the data folder exists, even if it is renamed or moved.
 If you need to reference a data folder over a period of time during which it could be killed, then you should store the data folder's ID number.